LibraryCarpentry/lc-second-website/_posts/2018/07/2018-07-18-lc-nz-roadshow.md

 ### I am grateful !

-Thanks again to everyone who came along and either learned or helped at the workshops, and thanks again to Annette Beattie and [Universities New Zealand](https://www.universitiesnz.ac.nz/) for funding the trip.
+Thanks again to everyone who came along and either learned or helped at the workshops, and thanks again to Annette Beattie and [Universities New Zealand](https://www.universitiesnz.ac.nz/) for funding the roadshow.

-Thanks Jonah and ALeksandra for saving my voice!
+Thanks Jonah and Aleksandra for saving my voice!

-Thanks also to Mik Black at the University of Otago for including Library Carpentry at ResBaz Dunedin and for giving me a chance to talk up The Carpentries there as well.
+Thanks also to Mik Black at the University of Otago for including Library Carpentry at [ResBaz Dunedin](https://resbaz.github.io/resbaz2018/dunedin/) and for giving me a chance to talk up [The Carpentries](https://carpentries.org) to the audiences there as well.

-Also thanks to Gillan Elliott, formerly of the University of Otago Library, for her enthusiasm about and support for Library Carpentry at Otago.
+Also thanks to [Gillian Elliott](https://twitter.com/GillOtago), formerly of the University of Otago Library, for her early enthusiasm about and support for Library Carpentry at Otago.